 BRAC has that rare track record in international development of having achieved a quite remarkable scale in its impact on the world’s poorest communities.
 There is still a huge amount to do and I feel privileged to be a part of BRAC’s efforts to rid the world of extreme poverty.

-Prior to joining BRAC UK I gained four years experience of the market-based development sector in the fields of agriculture, livelihoods and WASH, whilst working for International Development in the UK and Zambia.
-My role included programme management, new business, partnership development, fundraising and communications.
-I hold an undergraduate degree in International Development Studies from Sussex University.
-I’m still learning!
+I have been with BRAC UK for three and a half years working primary on programming in Uganda, Tanzania and South Sudan.
+Prior to joining BRAC UK I gained four years’ experience of the market-based development sector in the fields of agriculture, livelihoods and WASH, whilst working for International Development Enterprises in the UK and Zambia.

-I joined BRAC as an intern in 2015 while I was living in Dhaka, Bangladesh.
-I then worked with the education team for 8 months on project reporting and proposal development, supporting the BRAC teams in Africa and Asia from the head office in Dhaka.
-I lived in Bangladesh for 14 months and was a French and History teacher in an International School before joining BRAC.
-I returned to the UK in December 2015.
-I studied for my BA in History at university in Bristol and completed a Masters in Medieval History in Oxford.
+I joined BRAC as an intern in 2015 while living in Dhaka, Bangladesh.
+I worked with the education team for 8 months on project reporting and proposal development, supporting the BRAC teams in Africa and Asia from the head office in Dhaka.
+After 14 months in Dhaka I returned to the UK to work in the BRAC UK London office.
+I studied for my BA in History at University in Bristol and completed a Masters in Medieval History at Oxford.

 Zoya Shabir Siddiqui